Muatasim/CMS-Assignment-3/attention/readme.txt

-plugin that adds a notification system to
+plugin that adds a notification system
-Notices can be set to only be shown to logged-in users.

 Five colors are included: